 Since 2003, the Canadian Cowgirls have become renowned for their musical performances, which dazzle audiences across North America with their precision riding, stunning costumes, and dangerous and daring manoeuvres.
-This elite precision drill team, hailing from the township of Chatham-Kent, Ontario, consists of twenty-eight passionate, spectacular women and their twenty-eight smart, strong horses.
+This elite precision drill team, hailing from the municipality of Chatham-Kent, Ontario, consists of twenty-eight passionate, spectacular women and their twenty-eight smart, strong horses.

 Their strong sense of family, fellowship, and community is what connects them so tightly with their audience – reaching out, resonating, and reminding us what it means to be Canadian!
 The brave and beautiful horses on the team are just as diverse in looks and personality as the country they represent, with a variety of different breeds including the Quarter Horse, Appaloosa, Arabian, Paint, and the dependable grade horse.